Seattle Medical Malpractice Lawyers

 • If the injury was not discovered until after the three-year period has expired, the injured party has one year from discovering the negligence to file the claim, with a maximum extended period of eight years for negligence initially not discovered.

 • Claims for medical malpractice affecting minors are treated differently.
 The time limit does not begin to run until the minor’s 18th birthday.
 In most cases, when the minor turns 18, the time limit will be one year, on the assumption that the injury will be known by that time.
-Note, however, that minor’s parents can file the claim before the minor’s 18th birthday.
+Note, however, that the minor’s parents can file the claim before the minor’s 18th birthday.

 Washington State requires mandatory mediation before a lawsuit is filed.
 A good faith request for mediation by the injured person can delay the filing deadline for one year.